 Since PCCC opened, the benefits it has brought to the North Florida Community have exceeded its founders’ expectations:

-- A natural choice for whole body human burial, cremated remains burial, and pet burial
+- A natural choice for human burial and cremated remains burial

 - Opportunities for participation of family and friends in meaningful burial ceremonies